microsoft/conversational-speaker/README.md

    ```
    reboot
    ```
+## 3. (Optional) Create a custom wake word
+The code base has a default wake word (i.e. "Hey, Computer.") already, which I suggest you use first.
+If you want to create your own (free!) custom wake word, then follow the steps below.
+  1. Create a custom keyword model using the directions here: https://aka.ms/hackster/microsoft/wakeword.
+  1. Download the model, extract the `.table` file, and overwrite `src/ConversationalSpeaker/Handlers/WakeWordModel.table`.
+  1. Rebuild and run the project to use your custom wake word.

 ## 3. Usage
 - The current state of the prompt engine usually remains stable for short conversations.
 Sometimes during longer conversations, though, the AI may start responding with not only its own response but what it thinks you might say next.